Utilizing Cutting Edge Technology Resources to Enhance Your WORLD LANGUAGE Instruction in Grades 6-12

 Specifically Designed for World Language Educators Serving Students in Grades 6-12:

-- Make the best use of cutting-edge technology in the world language classroom
+- Make the best use of cutting edge technology resources in the world language classroom

-- Multiple strategies for using technology to help students develop and demonstrate communicative proficiency
+- Multiple strategies for using technology resources to help students develop and demonstrate communicative proficiency

 - Dozens of websites that promote retention of content in an engaging and fun format